slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'If you hate a person, you hate something in him that is part of yourself.
 What isn’t part of ourselves doesn’t disturb us.' -- Hermann Hesse*
+- (kk) Hatred is a curse that does not affect the hated.
+It only poisons the hater.
+Release a grudge as if it was a poison.
 -->

 > *'The only way out of the labyrinth of suffering is to forgive.' -- John Green*